top of page

 Our History

-From New Zealand to London, Marks and Spencer to plastic surgery and Guinea Pigs to gangsters, the Blond McIndoe Foundation has a colourful and inspiring history, starting with Sir Archibald McIndoe.
+From New Zealand to London, Marks & Spencer to plastic surgery, and Guinea Pigs to gangsters, the Blond McIndoe Foundation has a colourful and inspiring history — beginning with Sir Archibald McIndoe.

-As one of only four experienced plastic surgeons in Britain, McIndoe was posted to the recently rebuilt Queen Victoria Hospital in East Grinstead, where he founded a Centre for Plastic and Jaw Surgery, dealing with RAF casualties.
+As one of only four experienced plastic surgeons in Britain, McIndoe was posted to the recently rebuilt Queen Victoria Hospital in East Grinstead, where he founded a Centre for Plastic and Jaw Surgery treating RAF casualties.

-It soon became clear that this was the start of a stark new chapter in medical treatment, as the hospital saw injuries of an unprecedented volume and severity.
-With the help of Canadian plastic surgeon Ross Tilley, Sir Archibald devised new ways to treat the wounds and evolved previous plastic surgery techniques and ideas around rehabilitation and reintegration of burns survivors back into society.
+It quickly became clear that this marked a turning point in medical care.
+The hospital saw injuries of unprecedented volume and severity.
+Working alongside Canadian plastic surgeon Ross Tilley, McIndoe devised new ways of treating burns and rebuilding tissue, evolving earlier techniques and revolutionising both treatment and rehabilitation.

 Sir Archibald McIndoe